 Establish and stick to a routine, and find triggers to help you remember.
 For medications taken in the morning, leave them beside your toothbrush, or put them on the kitchen table so you’ll remember to take them before or after breakfast (for safety’s sake, be sure that you’re meds have child-proof lids).
 For medications taken in the evening, leave them by your bedside.
-You can also use your smartphone to set reminders, or use the Diabetes Care Community’s medication reminder tool!
+You can also use your smartphone to set reminders.
 If you’re the forgetful type, print out this tool to make a chart with all your daily medications listed, and check off when you’ve taken them; then you’ll know whether – or not! – you’ve taken your meds.

 5. Can you divide and conquer?